openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/accuracy_aware/README.md

-# AccuracyAwareQuantization Algorithm {#accuracy_aware_README}
+# AccuracyAwareQuantization Parameters {#accuracy_aware_README}

 ## Introduction
-The purpose of AccuracyAwareQuantization Algorithm is performing precise quantization, while keeping model accuracy within a pre-defined range.
-In comparison to [DefaultQuantization](../default/README.md) algorithm this may cause a degradation in performance because some layers can be reverted back to the original precision.
+Accuracy-aware Quantization algorithm is aimed at accurate quantization and allows the model's accuracy to stay within the pre-defined range.
+This may cause a degradation in performance in comparison to [Default Quantization](../default/README.md) algorithm because some layers can be reverted back to the original precision.

 ## Parameters
-Since the [DefaultQuantization](../default/README.md) algorithm is used as an initialization, all its parameters are also valid and can be specified.
-Below is an example of the `AccuracyAwareQuantization` method and its parameters:
+Since the [Default Quantization](../default/README.md) algorithm is used as an initialization, all its parameters are also valid and can be specified.
+Here is an example of the definition of the Accuracy-aware Quantization method and its parameters:
 ```json
 {
     "name": "AccuracyAwareQuantization", // the name of optimization algorithm